SciPhi-AI/R2R/README.md

    python -m r2r.examples.servers.config_pipeline --config=default --pipeline=qna
    ```

-[`run_qna_client.py`](r2r/examples/clients/run_qna_client.py): This **client script** should be executed subsequent to the server startup above.
+[`Question & Answer Example Client`](r2r/examples/clients/run_qna_client.py): This **client script** should be executed subsequent to the server startup above with `pipeline=qna` specified.
 It facilitates the upload of text entries and PDFs to the server using the Python client and demonstrates the management of document and user-level vectors through its built-in features.

    ```bash
    # run the client